 During the governor's State of Emergency, you should limit your social gatherings to those you live with.
-When you have to be around people you don't live with, masks and physical distancing are required.
+When you are around people you don't live with, masks and physical distancing are required.

 Does the mask mandate apply to social gatherings?